sharkrf/osw-http-api/README.md

   "rxtimeout_mode": 0,
   "active_cp_hostname": "openspot2",
   "active_cp_initialized": 1,
-  "cp_names": ["default", "", "", "", ""]
+  "cp_names": ["slot1", "slot2", "slot3", "slot4", "slot5"]
 }
 ```

 ### config-export

-If you want to export the active config profile settings, you can send a post
+If you want to export config profile settings, you can send a post request to
-request to this interface.
+this interface.
+Set *profile_nr* to the profile slot number you want to export.
 You can request settings in chunks.
-The number of
+The number of available chunks is in
-available chunks is in *chunk_count* (this can also be requested with a
+*chunk_count* (this can also be requested with a get request).
+Each chunk is
-get request).
-Each chunk is represented in string of hexadecimal character
+represented in string of hexadecimal character pairs. *config_size* is the
-pairs. *config_size* is the count of valid config bytes in the file.
-The whole config's CRC is returned in *config_crc*.
-Note that *chunk*
+count of valid config bytes in the file.
+The whole config's CRC is returned in
-data in this example is truncated.
+*config_crc*.
+Note that *chunk* data in this example is truncated.

 Set *passinc* to 1 if you want to include all passwords in the exported
 configuration profile data.